Who is Davide Ancelotti, son and assistant of Carlo Ancelotti?

 In an interview with the Liverpool Echo last November, Ancelotti Jr said of his working relationship with his father: “My goal is to give him a lot of doubts, to give my opinion.
 At the end he is the one that makes the decision.
 I am not here to say, 'yes, yes, yes,' I am here as every assistant coach, I have the confidence - me more than others - to say, 'no, I disagree with you’.”

-Training sessions at Everton would typically last 75 minutes and players described them as intense.
+Training sessions at Everton would typically last 75 minutes and players described them as intense, according to The Athletic.
 Davide would oversee many of the drills and exercises with Ancelotti offering his opinions, with the sessions designed by father and son.

 At Real Madrid, it seems likely that Ancelotti will continue with his habitual appointment of a former player as an assistant coach after working with Claude Makelélé at PSG, Zidane at Real Madrid, Hasan Salihamidzic at Bayern and Duncan Ferguson at Everton (Álvaro Arbeloa has been mentioned for the role on this occasion).
 But his son will continue to have a key role on Ancelotti’s staff during the Italian’s second spell at the Bernabéu.